Former Italian prime minister Silvio Berlusconi dies aged 86

+Silvio Berlusconi: Former Italian PM plagued by tax fraud and ‘bunga bunga’ sex scandals dies aged 86

-Four-time leader of Italy was convicted of tax fraud in 2012 but went on to launch an unlikely political comeback
+Three-time leader of Italy faced a number of corruption claims but achieved an unlikely political comeback

 The former Italian prime minister Silvio Berlusconi has died at the age of 86.